pradyutnair/LearnedKVBudget/LearnedKVBudget_PRD.md

 - Successful zero-shot transfer: train on Llama, evaluate on Qwen without retraining.
 - Stackability demonstration: show gains from combining learned budgets + KV Policy's learned eviction.

-### 8.3 CV Signal

-Regardless of absolute performance gains, this project demonstrates: RL for systems optimization (a hot skill), deep understanding of transformer attention mechanics, ability to identify and fill research gaps, and engineering competence integrating with production-grade frameworks (KVPress).
-The budget heatmap visualizations alone are compelling in a portfolio.

 ---

 ## 9. Key References